Chapter 26

 Droplet Size Classification

-Droplet-size information is useful for determining the correct nozzle for a pesticide application.
-A classification system developed by the British Crop Protection Council (BCPC) and the American Society of Agricultural and Biological Engineers (ASABE) assigns a droplet-size category to a nozzle based on droplet-size spectrum (See Table 26.2).
+Droplet-size information helps determine the correct nozzle for a pesticide application.
+A classification system developed by the British Crop Protection Council (BCPC) and the American Society of Agricultural and Biological Engineers (ASABE) assigns a droplet-size category to a nozzle based on droplet-size spectrum (Table 26.5).
+This system enables the comparison of droplet sizes between various nozzles, operating conditions (pressure), and manufacturers.
+Nozzle manufacturers utilize these standardized systems to indicate the droplet size of their nozzles for multiple sizes and pressure combinations, and pesticide companies use these classification systems to recommend appropriate droplet sizes for use with their products.

 Click on the following topics for more information on pesticide application in vineyards.